 Peace Matunda Tours operates cultural tours in the spirit of eco-tourism.
 Mainly walking and mountain bikes will be used.
 If you want to get a close encounter with nature, areas like Meru are ideal.
 It is well suited for walking safaris in terms of landscape and culture.
 You will experience endemic fauna and flora and interact with the local people.

-Half day Peace Matunda Cultural Walking Tour ($35US per person)
+Half-day Peace Matunda Cultural Walking Tour – $35USD per person

-The full day tour includes the half day cultural tour.
-After lunch you can chose if you want to continue the day on mountain bikes (1), if you want to do more walking (2) or if you want to stay at the orphanage to do activities with our kids and learn more about our project (3).
+The full day tour includes the half day cultural tour, thena after lunch you can chose if you want to continue the day on mountain bikes (1), walking (2), or if you want to stay at the orphanage to do activities with our kids and learn more about our project (3).

 (1) For the fit and adventurous, mountain biking through the African landscape is truly an exciting experience.
 Avoid roads and traffic and ride through the forests of Meru land; up mountains, down valleys, through tiny villages and into bustling market towns.

 (2) The walking tour continues to Temi Pottery Project in Snig’isi village.
 The aim of Temi Pottery Project is to keep the Tanzanian Pottery tradition alive.
 They are manufacturing clay products in a traditional way and passing on the skills through the Temi Pottery School.
 Their ceramic products, such as candle holders, flower pots, and table ware, are available for purchase.